martinfelis/blendalot/doc/design.md

 Some nodes have special names in the Blend Tree:

-* **Root node** The output node is also called the root node of the graph.
+* **Root node** The output node is also called the root node of the Blend Tree.
 * **Leaf nodes** These are the nodes that have no inputs.
 In the example these are the nodes AnimationA and AnimationB.
 * **Parent and child node** For two nodes A and B where B is the node that is connected to the Animation Data output port of A is called the parent node.
-The output port has no parent and in the example above The Blend2 node is the parent of both AnimationA and TimeScale.
+The Output node (= Root node) has no parent.
+In the example above the Blend2 node is the parent of both AnimationA and TimeScale.
 Conversely, AnimationA and TimeScale are child nodes of the Blend2 node.

 ## Blend Tree Evaluation Process